-Prayerline is the Presbyterian Church in Ireland’s weekly prayer information bulletin for global mission, where subscribers can keep up to date with what’s happening overseas, ensuring that prayer support is focused on the needs of our mission personnel and overseas mission partners.
+Prayerline is the Presbyterian Church in Ireland’s weekly prayer information bulletin for global mission, where subscribers can keep up to date with what’s happening overseas, ensuring that prayer support is focused on the needs of our global mission workers and overseas mission partners.
 Please note that this service is only available to Church members.

-Published Wednesday, 17th May 2017
+Published Wednesday, 21st June 2017